 CBD v.
-BLM - Successfully intervened on behalf of hunters in an Arizona lawsuit in which radical environmental groups sued the BLM to prohibit the use of lead ammunition for hunting in the Arizona Strip, a classic hunting area.
+BLM - Successfully intervened on behalf of hunters in an Arizona lawsuit brought by radical environmental groups to prohibit the use of lead ammunition for hunting in the Arizona Strip, a classic hunting area.
 The lawsuit was successfully defeated and officially dismissed by the court in April.